AndoniBonilla/Shadow-of-Valor/README.md

 <img width="535" alt="Screenshot 2025-02-26 at 3 59 35 PM" src="https://github.com/user-attachments/assets/66678913-6461-4712-a853-98239b046b76" />

-10. Find the from the javafx-sdk: 23.0.1 folder(the example has 23.0.1 2 due to having javafx-sdk: 23.0.1 folders) to the folder "Jar files for <Project Name>":
+10. Find the from the javafx-sdk: 23.0.1 folder(the example has 23.0.1 2 due to having javafx-sdk: 23.0.1 folders) to the folder "Jar files for the project":

 11. Select the following jar files from the lib folder in javafx-sdk: 23.0.1 folder